 Exemption for Onshore Funds

-The above stated exemptions for offshore funds are also made available to Singapore funds with the introduction of Singapore Resident Fund Scheme, to encourage fund managers to base their fund vehicles in Singapore, by giving the same tax exemptions.
-To avail the exemptions a Singapore constituted fund must meet the following conditions:
+The above-stated exemptions for offshore funds are also made available to Singapore funds with the introduction of the Singapore Resident Fund Scheme, to encourage fund managers to base their fund vehicles in Singapore, by giving the same tax exemptions.
+To be eligible for the exemptions, a Singapore constituted fund must meet the following conditions:

 - It must be approved by MAS

 - The fund vehicle must particularly be a company